Automattic/crowdsignal-forms/README.md

 make docker_sh
 ```

-### Setting up Node and PHP
+### Setting up for JS and CSS

-A Makefile is provided to set up Node and PHP.

-`make install` will install any required Node and PHP modules.
+`make install` will install any required Node modules.
 `make client` will build the CSS and JavaScript files required by the plugin.
 `make clean` will delete the generated CSS and JavaScript files.

-This directory is mirrored in the Docker container in /var/www/html/wp-content/plugins/crowdsignal-forms

 ## Running the PHP linter and tests